spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 ### Kubernetes

-This section will walk you through how to deploy the three Spring Cloud Stream applications on Kubernetes.
+This section walks you through how to deploy the three Spring Cloud Stream applications on Kubernetes.

-#### Setting up the Kubernetes cluster
+#### Setting up the Kubernetes Cluster

 For this we need a running [Kubernetes cluster](%currentPath%/installation/kubernetes/#creating-a-kubernetes-cluster).
 For this example we will deploy to `minikube`.

-##### Verify minikube is up and running:
+##### Verifying Minikube is Running

+To verify that Minikube is running, run the following command (shown with typical output if Minikube is running):

 ```bash
 $minikube status